name: browserbase

 - "No active page": Run

-browse snapshotto see available elements and refs - Bot detection: Switch to
+browse snapshotto see available elements and refs - Protected site blocks local mode: Retry with

 Fetch API

-Fetch a page and return its content, headers, and metadata — no browser session required.
+Fetch a page and return its content, headers, and metadata without a browser session.

 When to Use

-Use Fetch for simple HTTP requests where you don't need JavaScript execution.
-Use the Browser skill when you need to interact with or render the page.
+Use Fetch for simple HTTP requests where you do not need JavaScript execution.
+Use Browser Automation when you need to interact with or render the page.

 Using with cURL